ChuankeFu/Academic/content/en/post/Feature-6-Kinship_Matrix/relationship_matrix.md

 -   **5：IND_rename**

-Whether genotype individuals need to be renamed according to the  renamed pedigree,  `logical` class.
+Whether genotype individuals need to be renamed according to the  provided pedigree,  `logical` class.
 Default is FALSE.

 -   **6:bigmemory_cal**